Training Outcomes Within Your Budget!

 Gain a detailed understanding of the HR Advisor role with our Certified HR Advisor Course - sign up today!

-4) Execute your plan
+4) Execute Your Plan

-5) Assess and pivot
+5) Assess and Pivot

 After executing your Strategic Human Resource Management plan, it is crucial to evaluate and assess how well it is working.
 This involves analysing what is working and what is not.
 Based on the assessment, adjustments may be required to the plan.
-For example, if the expected results are not being achieved, recruitment strategies may need to be modified.
-Similarly, if the training programs do not yield the desired outcomes, changes may be necessary.

 It is essential to keep in mind that Strategic Human Resource Management is not a one-time process.
 As a company grows and evolves, the HR needs will also change.
 Therefore, it is necessary to review and update the Strategic Human Resource Management plan regularly to ensure that it remains relevant and effective.